Planning and Sustaining COVID-19 Recovery

 Teacher wearing mask sitting next to young girl

-As schools continue to manage learning and nurture well-being for America’s students, the National Center on Safe and Supportive Learning Environment [NCSSLE] appreciates the extraordinary challenges for school systems and communities as they mitigate adverse impacts the pandemic has generated for youngsters, their families, schools and communities.
-On behalf of the U.S. Department of Education, the NCSSLE team is committed to identify and build on lessons learned to help strengthen our schools and reimagine what it means to create and maintain a safe and supportive learning environment within the context of the pandemic and its aftermath.
+Since 2020, schools have played an important role in helping health officials and communities respond to the COVID-19 ("Coronavirus") pandemic across the United States.
+By collaborating and coordinating with State and local health departments, State and local educational agencies, other education leaders, and elected officials, school systems have also played a primary role in supporting students, their families, and staff.
+As schools manage learning and nurture well-being for America’s students, the National Center on Safe and Supportive Learning Environment [NCSSLE] appreciates the extraordinary challenges for school systems and communities as they continue to mitigate adverse impacts of the pandemic.
+On behalf of the U.S. Department of Education, the NCSSLE team is committed to identifying and building on lessons learned to reimagine what it means to create and maintain a safe and supportive learning environment within the context of planning and sustaining pandemic recovery.

 Note: This webpage is updated on an ongoing basis.